nas5w/interview-guide/behavioral/README.md

 ### Quantify!

 Be sure to quantify your successes.
 Many organizations are data-driven and expect you to be as well.
-If possible try to tie your successes to revenue generated or, if not possible, tie your successes to something known to be correlated with revenue generated.
+If possible, try to tie your successes to revenue generated or, if not possible, tie your successes to something known to be correlated with revenue generated.
 Some good metrics that you may have affected:

 - Revenue
 - Number of users